jamesquinlan/Intro-Database-SQL/lectures/improve_performance.md

 1. Avoid the `LIKE` operator or wildcards
 2. Avoid the `OR` operator
 3. Avoid the `HAVING` clause (recall: used with `GROUP BY` and aggregate functions)
-4. Avoid sorting (large recordsets)
+4. Avoid sorting, especially large recordsets!
 5. Do use stored procedures